 We have found in the past that most students will double, triple or quadruple up in hotel rooms and apartment rentals in the offsite venues to keep costs at a minimum.
 One reason the program fee is low is because the program does not cover the cost of hotel arrangements outside of Linz.

 We are making firm arrangements for activities outside of Linz, Austria.
-When these arrangments are complete, they will be posted on the academy's website.
+When these arrangements are complete, they will be posted on this website.

 We also generate a day-by-day agenda, which will be made available to you as soon as it is sufficiently helpful for distribution.
 This agenda is subject to change until a final draft is issued when the program begins in Austria.
 We will give you as much solid information as we have, when it is available.

 Generally, no. Holders of U.S. passports can take advantage of visa treaties with each of the nations included in the itinerary of the Summer Academy.
 If your personal travel takes you to other countries, you will be responsible for obtaining visas needed for those trips.
 In addition, if you do not have a U.S. passport, you should inquire of your own national embassy regarding necessity for visas for entry into the European community, Austria, Italy, and Germany.

 Each individual should make his or her air arrangements to arrive in Linz, Austria, no later than the evening of Tuesday, May 23.
 The program, including orientation and basic information, will begin the next morning.
 The program ends on Saturday, June 15.

 The usual pattern is to fly into Europe via Frankfurt with a change to Linz.

 In the past, many students have flown into Munich, Germany, since there is a direct flight from Atlanta to Munich and made rail connections between Munich and Linz, Austria.
 This route can sometimes be less expensive.